 On top of fasting, the blue zones diet practices calorie restrictions, which limits the amount that you eat in a day.
 Okinawans follow an 80% rule, which means they stop eating when they feel 80% full rather than 100% full.
 This prevents them from eating too many calories, which can lead to weight gain and chronic disease.
 Fasting and calorie restrictions are two ways to promote autophagy throughout the body.

 Autophagy fasting is a strategy implemented in many different diets to help reduce the effects of aging.
 However, fasting for autophagy can be fairly daunting.
 Most experts agree that the autophagy process initiates in humans after 18-20 hours of fasting.
 Maximum benefits occur once the 48-72 hour mark has been reached.

 Now, this isn’t to say that you need to be starving yourself for days on end to achieve autophagy.
 Doing smaller fasting intervals such as intermittent fasting will still give you some benefits.
 But periodically, maybe a few times a year, you should consider a longer fast to fully activate autophagy.

 Does Intermittent Fasting Increase Lifespan?

 Research has found that intermittent fasting can help with weight loss and can prevent diseases.
+Blue zone diet weight loss is a type of diet that focuses on eating food from the five blue zones, which are the parts of the world where people live the longest and healthiest lives.
 As you can imagine, preventing diseases can go a long way in helping you increase your longevity.
-Intermittent fasting typically sees users abstaining from food for 16 to 18 hours a day.
+Blue zones intermittent fasting typically sees users abstaining from food for 16 to 18 hours a day.
 Here are some intermittent fasting benefits:

 - Promotes autophagy